eunomia-bpf/nvbit-tutorial/tools/record_reg_vals/README.md

 ## Overview

 Understanding the dynamic values of registers during kernel execution is invaluable for debugging and performance analysis.
-The `record_reg_vals` tool:

-1. Instruments selected CUDA instructions to capture register values
-2. Collects register values from all threads in a warp
-3. Transfers this data efficiently from the GPU to the CPU
-4. Prints or analyzes the register state information
+The `record_reg_vals` tool instruments selected CUDA instructions to capture register values, collects register values from all threads in a warp, transfers this data efficiently from the GPU to the CPU, and prints or analyzes the register state information.

-This capability allows developers to:
-- Debug complex kernel issues by examining register values
-- Verify data flow through computation stages
-- Detect value patterns and anomalies
-- Understand divergence between threads in a warp
+This capability allows developers to debug complex kernel issues by examining register values, verify data flow through computation stages, detect value patterns and anomalies, and understand divergence between threads in a warp.

 ## Code Structure

-The tool consists of three main components:

-- `record_reg_vals.cu` – Host-side code that:
-  - Identifies and selects instructions to instrument
-  - Determines which registers to track
-  - Processes and displays register values
+- `record_reg_vals.cu` – Host-side code that identifies and selects instructions to instrument, determines which registers to track, and processes and displays register values

-- `inject_funcs.cu` – Device-side code that:
-  - Captures register values from all threads in a warp
-  - Packages data with execution context
-  - Sends the data through a channel to the host
+- `inject_funcs.cu` – Device-side code that captures register values from all threads in a warp, packages data with execution context, and sends the data through a channel to the host

-- `common.h` – Shared structure definition for:
-  - The `reg_info_t` structure that holds the captured register data
+- `common.h` – Shared structure definition for the `reg_info_t` structure that holds the captured register data

 ## How It Works: Register Access with NVBit

 NVBit provides special mechanisms to access register values during execution, which is not possible with standard CUDA programming.
-The core insight is that we can:

-1. Identify registers of interest (function parameters, local variables, etc.)
-2. Insert instrumentation to capture their values at specific points
-3. Use warp-level operations to collect values from all threads
-4. Transfer this data to the host for analysis
+The core insight is that we can identify registers of interest (function parameters, local variables, etc.), insert instrumentation to capture their values at specific points, use warp-level operations to collect values from all threads, and transfer this data to the host for analysis.

 ## How It Works: Host Side (record_reg_vals.cu)